sheeco/lstm/CHANGE.md

 ###### [2017-04-17](170b26350e7159597916afe4e850bc7190ce60a3)

-- ADD: Enable to change learning rate if training failure has occured. & Validate the finite of loss;
+- ADD: Enable to change learning rate if training failure has occurred. & Validate the finite of loss;
 - RFCT: Remove useless config 'log_slot';
 - RFCT: For asking & asserting methods;